Find a Job, Internship, or Shadow

 Networking requires art and skill.
 Learn the basics in our informative guide, Networking: A Strategy for Every Stage of Career Development, then jump in through the gateways below.

-- Reed Career Network: Reed alumni are your biggest network, and they want to help you succeed.
-Use our IRIS database to identify Reedies with majors or careers of interest who are waiting to help you launch your career.
+- Alumni Directory: Reed alumni are your biggest network, and they want to help you succeed.
+Use the Alumni Directory in IRIS to identify Reedies with majors or careers of interest who are waiting to help you launch your career.

 - Reed Switchboard: Switchboard offers real-time connections with members of the Reed community.
 Post and respond to Asks (“I need something you have!”) and Offers (“I have something you might need!”).